 Remember that Rome wasn’t built in a day, and you won’t lose all the weight you want in just a couple of weeks.
 But by focusing on reaching small goals you’ll create a snowball of positivity that will make reaching what the goals you once thought were impossible a reality!

-Those following the plan are seeing weight loss of 8-16 pounds and 2-4 inches off their waist in just the first 14 days, with all the results backed up by science.
+Those following the plan are seeing weight loss of 24-32 pounds and 4-8 inches off their waist in just 4 short weeks, with all the results backed up by science.
 You should go ahead and watch this video now that will teach you everything you need to know about how to follow it.

 Now that you know the things you need to do, the only thing left is to get out there and actually do them!
 Keep a positive mindset, remind yourself of your successes, and the benefits you’ll see in your life — not just in losing weight — will be fantastic.
 Oh, and please be sure to pin this! 🙂